Rent safe and private dog parks hosted by locals

 Before we get into the nitty gritty of deciding how much physical activity to give your dog, let’s dispel a common myth.
 Have you ever heard that a “tired dog is a good dog?”

-While exercise absolutely is important to keep our pets healthy, too much physical movement without appropriate mental stimulation can actually cause problems.
+While exercise is important to keep our pets healthy, too much physical movement without appropriate mental stimulation can actually cause problems.
 We might create companions whose bodies never feel tired — and who have no idea how to slow down their brains!
 (Canines tend to develop cardio and muscle strength faster than humans do, so it’s easy to create a dog who can outlast us on the trails.)

 Cognitive enrichment can be the perfect solution here.
 Paired with appropriate physical fulfillment, mental stimulation activities like food puzzles, snuffle mats, and thoughtful training sessions can keep your dog entertained without running either of you to the ground.
 Impulse control and brain games are a great way to use up excess energy.